disruptiveplanets/AIME/data/converge/readme.md

 ## August 20

 It seems hardest to fit to theta 2, possibly because it's the smallest compared to its sigma.
 So I'm shortening sigma and running a very long fit in preparation for vacation as 3.*.
 It fixes zero, one, and two parameters.
+All the fits converge except for three parameters and two parameters with theta 1 fixed; I'm running these for another 100,000 iterations.